nugh75/Counselorbot/README.md

    ```

 2. **Setup the Backend**:
-   - Navigate to the backend directory:
-     ```bash
-     cd backend
-     ```
      - Create a virtual environment and activate it:
      ```bash
      python -m venv venv
      source venv/bin/activate  # On Windows, use venv\Scripts\activate